Testing, quality and safety of embedded software

 Introducing C++ into an embedded project is a major challenge for most teams.
 Underestimating the effort involved can potentially delay the entire development process.
 And now, the C++ software is supposed to undergo additional complex security testing?
 Is it even possible to test quality into C++ software?

-Article: Object-oriented testing of embedded software
+Blog post: Object-oriented testing of embedded software

 Debug – Press: